Home Recipes Cake and cookies

 Now here’s a tricky question.
 My solution to this problem is to roll the cranberries through some icing sugar and making sure they all have a bit of sugar around them.
 That will give them some more resistance and will keep them floating in the batter.

-However; while this works almost every time, I did have some instances where it didn’t work so well.
-I guess there are more variables at play here, but in general dusting the fruit (this works for blue berries as well as for cranberries) is the solution to keep them spread throughout the cake.
+However, while this works almost every time, I have had some instances where it didn’t work as well.
+I suppose there are more variables at play here, but in general, dusting the fruit (this works for blueberries as well as cranberries) is the solution to keep them spread throughout the cake.

-I gave a hint already above but yes you can definitely substitute the cranberries for other fruit.
-Most commonly changed for blue berries, but you can also make this cake with apple slices or pear slices or most other types of fruit you like.
+Yes, you can definitely substitute the cranberries for other fruit.
+Most commonly changed for blueberries, but you can also make this cake with apple slices or pear slices, or most other types of fruit you like.

 Be aware that – if you use very wet fruit – the result might be different.
 If possible I would make this cake with berries (but not strawberries) or apple.
 Don’t go for peach, strawberries or another kind of wet fruit.
 That will make the cake too wet and it won’t bake properly.